AsteriskAmpersand/Ice-Stable/README.md

     - > These options were added to allow hunters to directly downgrade tempered bones into non-tempered variants, similar to other Guiding Lands materials.
 - Steamworks:
   - The time required to complete each three-button round has been drastically reduced.
+- Kulve Taroth and the Safi'jiva Siege are no longer on rotation and are now permanently active.

 #### 【 Combat Changes 】 ####
 - Mantle Expiration: